mozilla-services/queuey/docs/installation.rst

 Queuey webapp the following directions should be used.
 Also note that this step does not install opscenter, which also requires the following.

-Download the source tarball to the desired directory:
+Download the source tarball to the desired directory (first check for newer versions):

 .. code-block:: bash